chewzzz1014/sql-basics/notes/udacity/basics.md

        LIMIT 12;

 ## ORDER BY...
-- `ORDER BY column_name`: sort our results using the data in any column
+- `ORDER BY column_name`: sort results into ascending order using the data in any column
 - Must appear `after FROM` and before `LIMIT`

        SELECT *